Adjusting color balance globally

 - Go to the Color tool tab and locate the Color Balance tool.

 - Click on the Master tab and drag the pointer (the circular orange icon located in the center by default) around Master Color Wheel to set the desired color hue.
 Moving the pointer away from the center increases saturation.
+To get the pointer back to the center, just double-click on the Master Color Wheel.

 - Fine-tune the hue by clicking and dragging the tab on the wheel.
 Click and drag the slider tab to the left of the wheel to adjust the saturation (the color wheel pointer will be updated automatically).